Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Theory

 \section{Theory}

 As a primary system of interest, we consider a metasurface composed of electromagnetic or acoustic scatterers arranged in a biperiodic lattice lying in the $z = 0$ plane and embedded in a homogeneous isotropic medium (see Fig.~\ref{fig:1}).
 The medium is characterized by a given speed of light or sound $v$, respectively.
-The formalisms of the effective T-matrix and the scattering matrix (S-matrix) apply to both acoustic and electromagnetic wave scattering.
+The formalisms of the effective \textit{T}-matrix and the \textit{S}-matrix apply to both acoustic and electromagnetic wave scattering.
 Therefore, this section is formulated in a unified manner that applies to both cases, while explicitly indicating the relevant differences.